jvmdo/excursia-travel-app/README.md

 ## TODO

-- Checklist
-  - Where is the trigger?
-    - Left of the download button
-    - At the end of the itinerary
-  - Warn about items not checked
-  - Message if all items are checked
-  - Fix: Transparent background when opening
-  - Feat: local storage with its itinerary
-  - Feat: adapt according to travel type
-  - Feat: database

 - PDF
-  - Include checklist

-- Itinerary list
-  - Feat: database

-- Toast
-  - Replace this shit by something good

-- Thanks modal
+  - Fix formatting
-  - When is the proper moment to show it?
-At PDF download

 - Chat
   - Answer formatting: what is a good chat formatting?
   - Use a proper model for chatting.
 Configure for small payload.

+- Toast
+  - Replace this shit by something better

 - Form
   - Loading while generating itinerary: it should display a beautiful gradient loading bar placeholder with animation that seems something impressive is cooking;
+  - Button: shadow on hover

+- Itinerary list
+  - Feat: database

 - OnProfit Webhook API

+- Tabs
+  - Gerar roteiro
+  - Meus roteiros

 - PWA
   - Install button